Welcome to the Drama Department

 Students have the option to take drama in Year 9, doubling the amount of teaching time they get and benefiting from a more vocational and professional focus.
 In Year 9 students focus heavily on the skills needed to take a script from page to stage.
 The projects they explore include:

-• Shakespearean classics – includes a visit to the Globe theatre and workshops with professional actors.
+• Year 9 Shakespeare Showcase – A full-scale public performance of a series of abridged Shakespearean classics – includes a visit to the Globe theatre and workshops with professional actors.

 • Duologues and Acting Skills – in class performances and self-assessment

-Studies focus on performance techniques including mime, improvisation, physical theatre, line learning and film-making.
+Studies focus on performance techniques including improvisation, creating physicalities, line learning, directing, textual analysis and devising.
 Self-evaluation is also developed, each performance is analysed and evaluated by students and staff.
-The course includes a live public performance in the Autumn term and another showcase, this time of filmed work, in the Summer term.

 Year 10 and 11